GerbilSoft/rvthtool/README.md

   in a fakesigned image.
   * Support for both CISO and WBFS formats for converting retail to debug and vice-versa, but not encrypted to unencrypted.
+* RVT-H device scanning to determine which device names are associated with connected RVT-H Readers.

 A future version will also add a GUI.